bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_selector.md

 ## 1. Usage
 The function fiber_selector is used to sample from a set of quantified fiber tracts geerated using the MuscleDTI_Toolbox in a way that uniformly and optimally characterizes the muscle's architectural properties.
 A two stage selection process is used:

-  1. First, the quality algorithm described in Heemskerk et al, 2008 is implemented, but updated to account for the inclusion of curvature in the architectural computations.
+  1. First, the quality algorithm described in Heemskerk et al, 2008 is implemented; however it has been updated in several ways.
 Specifically, the fiber tracts are selected for having:

-   ** Monotonically increasing values in the Z direction.
+   a.
+Monotonically increasing values in the Z direction.
 This prevents errors due to overfitting in the Z direction;

    * A reasonable minimum length (in mm, specified by the user based on their knowledge of the expected muscle geometry);